-Research in Agilio’s group is centered on the concept of designer liquid: a solvent, a reaction or separation medium, an electrolyte, a lubricant, etc. with properties tailored in view of applications in sustainable chemical processes and devices.
-Starting from an understanding of interactions, ordering and dynamics at the molecular level, the group’s work aims at explaining the properties of technological fluids, such as dissolving ability, miscibility, viscosity, or surface properties.
+Research in Agilio’s group is centered on designing liquid materials (solvents for reactions or separations, electrolytes, refrigerants or lubricants) for applications in sustainable processes and devices.
+Starting from a study of interactions, ordering and dynamics at the molecular level, the group’s work combines molecular simulation with thermodynamics to understand the dissolving ability, miscibility, interfacial or transport properties of complex liquids.
 The two main research topics are:

-- Interactions of liquids with nanomaterials, such as nanoparticles, nanotubes and atomically-thin two-dimensional materials (graphene, MoS2, etc.), with the objective of designing solvents for exfoliation and electrolytes for devices including supercapacitors, liquid-gated transistors and sensors.
+- Interactions of liquids with nanomaterials, such as nanoparticles, nanotubes and two-dimensional materials (graphene, MoS2), to design solvents for exfoliation and electrolytes for supercapacitors, liquid-gated transistors and sensors.

 - agilio dot padua at ens-lyon dot fr